rong4ivy/rong4ivy/README.md

 Welcome to my GitHub profile, where I share my journey in the world of NLP, machine learning, and deep learning.

-- 🎓 Master's in NLP (University of Stuttgart, Germany)
+- 🎓 Master Student in the instute of Natural Language Processing, University of Stuttgart, Germany

 ## 💼 Professional Experience